By LISA MASCARO and MARY CLARE JALONICK

 Trump wanted the Ukraine government to investigate Democrats in the 2016 election and his potential 2020 rival, Joe Biden, all while holding as leverage military aid the young democracy relies on as it confronts an aggressive Russia.

-The anonymous whistleblower first alerted officials to concerns about the phone call.
-The White House released a rough transcript of the conversation, with portions deleted.
+An anonymous whistleblower first alerted officials to concerns about the phone call.

 Democratic House Speaker Nancy Pelosi was initially reluctant to launch a formal impeachment inquiry.
 But she pressed ahead in September after the whistleblower’s complaint.

 The White House has instructed officials not to testify in the inquiry.
 Both witnesses received subpoenas to appear.